-As of December 31, 2009, the board determined a fair value of our common stock to be \$1.20 per share.
+As of December 31, 2009, the board determined a fair value of our common stock to be \$0.30 per share.
 As noted previously, the OPM is preferred when future outcomes are difficult to predict and the PWERM becomes useful when discrete future outcomes become more predictable.
 During the period between July 2, 2009 and December 30, 2009, when the board of directors did not make valuation determinations or grant any stock-based awards, the range of discrete events, specifically IPO scenarios, became fairly well established; therefore, the PWERM was utilized to estimate the fair value of our common stock during this period.
 The PWERM allocation method used a risk-adjusted discount rate of 46% based upon an adjusted capital asset pricing model and a lack of marketability discount rate of 30% in the remaining private scenario.
 The expected outcomes were weighted as follows: (1) 20% towards IPO scenarios occurring during late 2010 and through 2012, valued using the market approach; (2) 20% towards a sale occurring during late 2010 and through 2012, valued using the market approach; (3) 20% towards a recapitalization, valued using the income approach; and (4) 40% to remaining a private operating company, valued using the income approach.
-For options granted in June 2010, our board of directors originally estimated the fair value of our common stock to be \$1.20 per share.
+For options granted in June 2010, our board of directors originally estimated the fair value of our common stock to be \$0.30 per share.
 However, this fair value, which was used as the exercise price for the stock options granted in June 2010, was subsequently revisited for financial reporting purposes when our board of directors began to analyze the prospects of an IPO.
-As such, our board of directors subsequently determined a fair value of our common stock for financial reporting purposes to be \$2.56 per share.
+As such, our board of directors subsequently determined a fair value of our common stock for financial reporting purposes to be \$0.64 per share.
 The PWERM allocation method was used with a risk-adjusted discount rate of 39% based upon an adjusted capital asset pricing model and a lack of marketability discount rate of 30% in the remaining private scenario.
-The slight decrease in the discount rate from the December 31, 200 occurring during late 2010 and through 2012, valued using the market approach; (2) 20% towards a sale occurring during late 2010 and through 2012, valued using the market approach; (3) 20% towards a recapitalization, valued using the income approach; and (4) 27.5% to remaining a private operating company, valued using the income approach.
+The slight decrease in the discount rate from the December 31, 2009 valuation was due to changes in industry and market conditions.
+The expected outcomes were weighted as follows: (1) 32.5% towards IPO scenarios occurring during late 2010 and through 2012, valued using the market approach; (2) 20% towards a sale occurring during late 2010 and through 2012, valued using the market approach; (3) 20% towards a recapitalization, valued using the income approach; and (4) 27.5% to remaining a private operating company, valued using the income approach.
 The increase in the fair value of our common stock from our December 30, 2009 valuation was primarily attributable to our business developments in 2010 along with our move towards an IPO, including meeting with banks to discuss our IPO prospects.
-For the stock options we granted in June 2010, we recorded our stock-based compensation utilizing the updated fair value of \$2.56 per share because our board determined that there were no events in the period between the option grants on June 15, 2010 and the date of the retrospective valuation on June 30, 2010 that would result in a change to the fair value of the underlying common stock.
-Most of the stock options granted in June 2010 were subsequently modified in December 2010 as discussed further below.
+For the stock options we granted in June 2010, we recorded our stock-based compensation utilizing the updated fair value of \$0.64 per share because our board determined that there were no events in the period between the option grants on June 15, 2010 and the date of the retrospective valuation on June 30, 2010 that would result in a change to the fair value of the underlying common stock.